pforret/blog.splashing/_topic/sport/wrestling.md

 ---
 # Sport: wrestling

-Wrestling is a combat sport involving grappling-type techniques such as clinch fighting, throws and takedowns, joint locks, pins and other grappling holds.
+Wrestling is a sport of physical engagement between two unarmed persons, in which each wrestler  strives to obtain a position of advantage over their opponent.
+Wrestling involves different grappling-type techniques such as clinch fighting, throws and  takedowns, joint locks, pins and other grappling holds.
+Many different wrestling techniques have been incorporated into martial arts, combat sports and  military systems.
 The sport can either be genuinely competitive or sportive entertainment .
-Wrestling comes in different forms such as freestyle, Greco-Roman, judo, sambo, folkstyle, catch, submission, sumo, pehlwani, shuai jiao and others.
-A wrestling bout is a physical competition, between two  competitors or sparring partners, who attempt to gain and maintain a superior position.
-There are a wide range of styles with varying rules, with both traditional historic and modern styles.

 ## Unsplash photos